-Book review and synopsis for The Secrets We Kept by Lara Prescott, A love story about a CIA plot to smuggle Doctor Zhivago into Russia.
+Book review and synopsis for The Secrets We Kept by Lara Prescott, a love story about a CIA plot to smuggle Doctor Zhivago into Russia.

 The Secrets We Kept is a fictionalized account of the Zhivago Affair, the CIA's "soft propaganda" plot during the Cold War to distribute the book Doctor Zhivago to people in Russia.